lizhanmit/learning-notes/spark-note/spark-note.md

 - Shuffle moves data across worker nodes, which is costly.
 - It involves disk I/O, data serialization, and network I/O.
-- It generates a large number of intermediate files on disk.
+- It generates a large number of intermediate files on disk. (shuffle persistence)
+    - Spark has the "source" tasks (those sending data) write shuffle files to their local disks.
+    - Running a new job over data that has already been shuffled does not rerun the "source" side of the shuffle.
 - By default, when we perform a shuffle, Spark outputs 200 shuffle partitions.
 You can specify it through `spark.conf.set("spark.sql.shuffle.partitions", "<number_of_shuffle_you_want>")`.
 - Use minimal shuffle as possible and do them in late stages for better performance.
 - **DO NOT** use `groupByKey() + reduce()` if you can use `reduceByKey()`.